Become part of the young patient community!

 - Be committed to attending 2-3 physical meetings every year,

-- Have the ability to work well within a team with fairness, integrity and respect of cultural diversity.
+- Be able to work well within a cross-cultural team with fairness, integrity and respect